top of page

 Would irrigation and fertilizers be a better solution to reduce Striga and improve crop yield?

 Fertile soil reduces the impact of Striga.
 But, it doesn't fully restore the crop yield or address the Striga seed bank in the soil (Striga seeds can sit dormant for 50 years).
 Additionally, fertilizer is expensive (not to mention that soil testing is cost prohibitive...an important reason for local farmer groups to share knowledge on conditions and solutions).
-We recommend farmers build up their soil fertility using fertilizer, manure, compost, etc. However, we acknowledge that Striga is also the most immediate barrier for resource-poor farmers.
-Therefore, with limited resources that don't allow all options, our recommendation is to treat the Striga and then invest in fertilizers, quality seeds, and irrigation.
-We are also aware of the concerns related to inappropriate fertilizer use and the environmental impact of sourcing fertilizer.
+We recommend farmers build up their soil fertility using no-till/low-till, fertilizer, manure, compost, etc. However, we acknowledge that Striga is also the most immediate barrier for resource-poor farmers.
+Therefore, with limited resources that don't allow all options, our recommendation is to first treat the Striga and then invest in fertilizers, quality seeds, and irrigation.
+We are also aware of the concerns related to inappropriate fertilizer use, counterfeit fertilizers, and the environmental impact of sourcing fertilizer.

 Irrigation is also cost prohibitive, particularly if a farmer has Striga.
 We've observed that if farmers are investing in this type of infrastructure, their first choice is actually a mechanized Jab planter or a manual rotary planter.